simon-ritchie/apysc/docstring_markdowns/apysc/_display/flip_interface_helper.md

 ## Module summary

-The helper module for the flip interfaces.
+This module is the helper module for the flip interfaces.

 ## `make_flip_update_expression` function docstring